We've answered the most common questions below. If we missed something, don't be shy. Email us at firstname.lastname@example.org

-Our goal is to save you as much as possible for Debt Settlements.
+Our goal is to save you as much as possible when negotiating and settling your debts.
 Our negotiator partners charge 15% of the savings they're able to get for you.
 Since their incentive is to save you as much as possible, it's a win, win for both sides!

 Absolutely!
 We will present each offer with a comparison to the plan, a recommendation, and the fee to settle using our partners before you commit.

-No. Once you have agreed to a Debt Settlement plan, the payments cannot be edited.
+Unfortunately, no. Once you have agreed to a settlement on a particular account, and do so with monthly payment terms, the payments cannot be edited.
 If you miss a payment on an agreed upon plan, you risk losing the deal you have and potentially may have to start from scratch.

-If you would like to pay early, please contact us so we can help you!
+If you would like to pay a settlement you are actively making monthly payments on early, please contact us so we can help you!

 If you would like to update your available funds (savings), you can update your profile at any time.
 Just click here to update your budget.